Fundamental Analysis Guides

 What Caused the Stock Market Crash of 1987?

 The crash was caused by a combination of factors, including excessive speculation in stock markets, high levels of debt and leverage, the overvaluation of stocks following a decade-long bull market, and a sudden sell-off of stocks driven by computerized trading programs.
-The crash also highlighted the need for regulation in financial markets, leading to new rules that limited the ability of traders to make large bets with borrowed money and placed restrictions on short selling.
+The crash also highlighted the need for regulation in financial markets, leading to new rules that limited traders’ ability to make large bets with borrowed money and placed restrictions on short selling.

 Most experts agree that investors saw the market as overvalued, trading at a PE Ratio of 23.
 After a strong bull market in the 1980s, there was already considerable fear.
 Understanding market sentiment, fear, greed, and psychology is important when investing in the stock market.
 When confidence is lost, it can produce a cascading effect of extreme panic selling.